advocations/skype/Skype/Trusted_Application_API/docs/ImplementingAnonymousClientWithSkypeAppSDK.md

 **Android**

-The following code implements a helper **RESTUtility** and then uses it to make a call on the SaaS to create an ad-hoc meeting and return meeting join Url.
+The following code implements the RESTUtility and then uses it to make a call on the SaaS to create an ad-hoc meeting and return meeting join Url.
 The **onResponse** callback method gets the meeting join Url and calls the **GetAnonymousToken** helper method, passing the join Url in the second parameter.